RBI’s loan repayment relief only postpones our EMIs and does not pardon them

 Source: Tavaga Research

 The financial disruption caused by the COVID-19 preventive lockdown has put stress on various businesses and their employees.
-With this in mind, the Reserve Bank of India (RBI) has allowed lenders such as banks, NFBCs, and housing finance companies to put a three-month moratorium on repayments of term loans and credit card dues.
+With this in mind, the Reserve Bank of India (RBI) has allowed lenders such as banks, NFBCs, and housing finance companies to put a six-month moratorium on repayments of term loans and credit card dues.

 A term loan is a loan that is repaid over a predetermined period of time, often with EMIs (equated monthly installments).
 Term loans include home loans, car loans, and personal loans.